lixus3d/Gitophp/README.md

 Install
 -------

-Gitophp rely on PHP 5.3+ and the Smally framework behind an Apache server with mod_rewrite.
+Gitophp rely on PHP 5.3+ (with short_tag) and the Smally framework behind an Apache server with mod_rewrite.
 <i>Actually other httpd service must be compatible but not tested.</i>

 1. Clone Gitophp from Github in your Apache folder